Home Doh Ref

 install

-Install specified Doh packages from configured Dohball hosts.
+Install specified Doh packages from remote Dohball hosts configured via dohball_host in pod.yaml.
+This command is ONLY for consuming remotely hosted Dohballs - it downloads and installs packages directly from HTTP/HTTPS hosts.
+Local code in your project is automatically made available by the Auto-Packager without any installation step.
 Runs the packager after installation, which includes cleanup of obsolete files from previous versions based on dohball.json.

 upgrade

-doh upgrade package1 [package2] # Upgrade specific packages
+doh upgrade package1 [package2] # Upgrade specific remotely installed packages

 reinstall

-Reinstall all or specific Doh packages.
+Reinstall all or specific remotely installed Doh packages from their original hosts.
 Runs the packager after reinstallation, which includes cleanup of obsolete files from previous versions based on dohball.json.
+This is primarily for fixing corrupted installations or refreshing from the latest remote versions.

-doh reinstall package1 [package2] # Reinstall specific packages
+doh reinstall package1 [package2] # Reinstall specific remotely installed packages

 Configuration Management